rse-ops/ci/cmake/README.md

 #### uptodate GitHub Action

 Uptodate comes with its own GitHub action to run the command above, and map it into a GitHub matrix that will then be pushed out to multiple parallel jobs.
+You can see this example [here]()

 ```yaml
 on: [pull_request]